jenkinsci/acceptance-test-harness/README.markdown

 ## Running tests

-First, run `bundle install` to install required dependencies.
+First, run `bundle install` to install required dependencies, or `bundle update` if you are updating sources of this repository.

 To run the test, `JENKINS_WAR=path/to/your/jenkins.war bundle exec rake`.
 This runs the entire test suite, so it might take a while.